e7e6/psqlrc/README.md

 This repository will mostly contain configuration files for:
-- window manager (i3)
+- window manager
 - postgres
-- bash
+- bash/zsh
-- vim
+- emacs